-The District's child death review process is the only formally established mechanism within the District Government for tracking child/youth fatalities, assessing the circumstances surrounding their deaths and evaluating associated risk factors.
+The District's child fatality review process is the only formally established mechanism within the District for tracking child/youth fatalities, assessing the circumstances surrounding their deaths and evaluating associated risk factors.
 This process assists in identifying family and community strengths, as well as deficiencies and improvements needed in service delivery systems to better address the needs of children and families served.
 It is an opportunity for self-evaluation, through a multi-agency, multidisciplinary approach.
 As such, it provides a wealth of information regarding ways to enhance services and systems in an effort to reduce the number of preventable deaths and improve the quality of children and youth's lives.

 The Child Fatality Review Committee (CFRC) is divided into two teams; the Infant Mortality Review Team reviews the deaths of District infants from birth through 12 months.
 The Child Fatality Review Team reviews the death of District children ages 1 through 18 years, and youth older than 18 who were known to child welfare and juvenile justice programs.
 When a child dies in the District, the Committee is notified through several established sources.
 Once notified, the Committee staff obtains copies of the decedent's birth and death certificates, copies of records from the medical examiner, police, hospitals and other major child and family-serving agencies.
-Records are reviewed, and a summary is developed for presentation during case review meetings that are held twice monthly.
+Records are reviewed, and a summary is developed for presentation during the monthly case review meetings.

-In accordance with DC Official Code §4-1371.04 et. seq, Committee membership is multidisciplinary, representing public and private child and family service agencies and programs, and includes, a community member for each of the eight District Wards.
+In accordance with DC Official Code §4-1371.04 et. seq, Committee membership is multidisciplinary, representing public and private child and family service agencies and programs, and includes, community members representing the District of Columbia's Wards.
 All fatality review meetings are confidential.
-Committee members seek to identify shortfalls related to the services and interventions provided to the child and/ or family.
+Committee members seek to identify shortfalls related to the services and interventions provided to the child and/or family.
 More importantly, the Committee also indicates potential system improvements and makes recommendations for the prevention of deaths.

-This Annual Report differs from preceding reports because it is consistent with the CFRC Statute.
-This report summarizes data collected from 119 child and youth fatalities reported to and reviewed by the Committee during calendar year 2011.
-These fatalities spanned the years of 2009, 2010, and 2011 but were reported to the Committee in 2011.
+This annual report summarizes data collected from 109 child and youth fatalities reported to and reviewed by the Committee during calendar year 2012.
 The statute mandates an Annual Report be published reflecting the work of the Committee during the year of review.